|Nutritional Guidelines (per serving)|

 - 1/8 teaspoon freshly ground black pepper (or to taste)

 - 1 1/2 cups milk

 - 1 cup shredded cheddar cheese (plus more for garnish, if desired)

 - Optional: fresh chopped parsley or chives

-- Peel the potatoes and slice them into 1/4-inch rounds.
-Alternatively, cut them into 1/4-inch dice.
-Turn the potatoes the buttered crock pot.
+Peel the potatoes and slice them into 1/4-inch rounds.
+Alternatively, cut them into 1/4-inch diced pieces.
+Turn the potatoes in the buttered crock pot.

-- Cover the pot and cook the potatoes on low for 5 to 7 hours, stirring once or twice during the cooking time to keep the potatoes coated with the cheese sauce.
+Cover the pot and cook the potatoes on low for five to seven hours, stirring once or twice during the cooking time to keep the potatoes coated with the cheese sauce.
 If desired, sprinkle extra cheese over the top of the potatoes and continue cooking just until it has melted.

 Transfer the potatoes and sauce to a serving bowl and garnish with chopped parsley or chives, if desired.

 - Make it a Casserole: For a freshly baked au gratin look, transfer the cooked potato mixture to a buttered baking dish.
 Combine 1 cup of soft fresh breadcrumbs with 2 tablespoons of melted butter.
 Sprinkle the crumbs over the potatoes and bake in a preheated 425 F oven for about 10 to 15 minutes or until browned.

 - There are many things you could do to add diverse flavors to the recipe.
 For light garlic flavor, rub a peeled and sliced clove of garlic over the sides and bottom of the cooker before you butter the inside.